NomadicVampire/Mario-Game/README.md

 -> If reach the end platform then you win.

 Technologies/Languages Used:
-This game is built using JavaScript, HTML Canvas, and Node(for running Live Server)
+This game is built using JavaScript, HTML Canvas

+Download Canvas Boilerplate from : https://github.com/christopher4lis/canvas-boilerplate

 Happy Gaming !  ;)